junesirius/junesirius.github.io/_posts/Supernatural/2025-07-02-SPN-Best-creation-ever.md

 <br>

 The guests are stirred like ducks startled by a heavy stone in a pond, flying in all directions with flustering wings.
 They hurry out of their seats in chaos, fleeing backward, trying to get away from them as far as possible.
-The space around them are quickly cleared out with a radius of five feet and increasing.
+The space around them is quickly cleared out with a radius of five feet and increasing.
 Armed men with spears approach them in a surrounding circle from behind the pillars of the hall, closing in quickly.

 Dean glances at the way they came in, not surprised to find the gate closed and most likely locked.
 Just like the bloody Red Wedding from *Game of Thrones*, just his luck.

 Dean shrugs off the tunic, reaching for his gun at his belt, glad for a brief second, even though without the whole weaponry in the Baby, he still has his 1911 with him, after all these years.
-But a quick scan at the surrounding royal army, his heart sinks.
+But a quick scan of the surrounding royal army, his heart sinks.
 There is no way the two of them can take down all those soldiers, even if they do, then what?
 Even if they can handle them, they don't know how many more would come.
 Besides, those ancient Egyptians are only just following orders -- all so young, boys barely coming of age.
 It just doesn't feel right.

 "Forget to check your history book, Cas?
 Battle day or what?"
 Dean asks behind him, the two of them standing gingerly, back to back.
-Dean counts the surrounding number quietly.
+Dean counts the surrounding numbers quietly.

 "This isn't supposed to happen!"
 Cas hisses, "I would never have brought you here if I had known.
 The Battle of Carchemish isn't supposed to happen for another century and a half!
 The Egyptians and Babylonians are supposed to be on good terms right now."

 "Well, apparently they are not anymore."
-Dean holds his pistol with both hands, but not even sure of who he should aim.
+Dean holds his pistol with both hands, but he's not even sure of who he should aim at.
 Those boys in pre-historical armor and spears?
 They might not hesitate to kill him but he's still feeling bad for them.

 "That wolf-ear counselor, any idea who he is?
 Got a gut feeling he's not human."
 Dean chances another glance at the far end of the table, noticing the man he's talking about stands still, looking at the chaos in the room with a satisfying smile on his face -- not too different from Chuck's when he stands in the graveyard waiting for him to kill Jack last year.
 What's with all the douchbag higher powers always just enjoying watching men kill each other?
 Dean grits his teeth, fingers itching, almost feeling like having to kill Chuck all over again.

 "He's not," Cas answers, proving his suspicion.
 Sometimes Dean hopes he's not right all the time -- Sam's possible retorts don't count.

 "-- And I can't use my power right now."
 Cas's voice is less even now, quivering at the end of the sentence.
 Dean can feel him trying to roll his back as if to spread his wings to fly them out of here but nothing happens.
-Cas sounds so sick worried that his voice is bouldering terrified, "I'm so sorry, Dean.
+Cas sounds so sick worried that his voice is bordering terrified, "I'm so sorry, Dean.
 I didn't know...
 I should've..."

 "It's okay," Dean comforts him quickly, gathering himself.
 "Not your fault, we'll figure it out.
 We handled Chuck, we can handle another pagan god.
 Just need to figure out who he is."